Background

 4. time how long it takes for two riders to assemble their rover and position themselves in it.

-On both days, each rover (some schools have multiple) can race once on the track use their best time.
+On both days, each rover can race once on the track use their best time.

 At the end of the second day, all the data is gathered by NASA associates and an award ceremony is held inside the U.S. Space & Rocket Center.